Board of Directors

 Ms. Rolfe has always had a passion for servicing the children of our local community.
 Prior to her law career, she also spent time providing volunteer support in the classroom, as well as working with the abused and neglected population of children in residential placement.
 That prior work has inspired her continued commitment to the youth in our local foster care system with the hope of making a positive difference in the life of a child.
 Ms. Rolfe is currently President of the Board of Directors for CASA Sacramento, and remains active on the board with the goal of providing safe and permanent placement for children in our foster care system.

 Carol Noreen, JD – Executive Director

 Carol has served as executive director of CASA Sacramento since June 2006.
 She is a graduate of UC Davis and the University of the Pacific, McGeorge School of Law.
 She has practiced law in both the public and private sectors, with emphases in insurance and employment litigation.
 Carol is a former fellow of Sierra Health Foundation’s Health Leadership Program, Class X. She currently serves as a Court Appointed Special Advocate for children and young adults in the foster care system.

-Carol’s concern for children brought her to CASA and she is committed to focusing the agency’s efforts in the areas of permanency, educational advocacy and preparing our young people for a safe and supported transition to adulthood.
+Carol is committed to focusing the agency’s efforts in the areas of permanency, educational advocacy and preparing our young people for a safe and supported transition to adulthood.